Santa Cruz (band): New lineup and Katharsis (2018–2022)

-New lineup and The Return of the Kings (2022–present)
+New lineup and The Return of the Kings (2022–2024)

 On 31 January 2022, Archie announced the addition of guitarist Jerry Jade and drummer Randy McDemian.
 On 14 February 2022, the band announced the first single "Under the Gun" from their forthcoming album The Return of the Kings.
 On 21 February 2022, Tommy Bradley of the band Revelry Gang was announced as the new bassist.

-On April 6 2022, the band played their first show with the new lineup at the Whisky-A-Go-Go in Los Angeles.
+On 6 April 2022, the band played their first show with the new lineup at the Whisky a Go Go in Los Angeles.
 The band was heavily criticized for the apparent reliance on and inability to stay in time with backing tracks.
 In response to this, the band stated, through social media, that they would not be using backing tracks going forward, starting with their next show in New York.

-On August 16 2022, the band played a sold out show at the Bowery Electric in New York City, this time with no backing tracks and a shortened setlist.
-On August 25th, Santa Cruz played an album release show in Whisky-a-Go-Go.
-However, three of their shows in early September were cancelled and Tommy Bradley confimed on Instagram that he has left the band.
+On 16 August 2022, the band played a sold out show at the Bowery Electric in New York City, this time with no backing tracks and a shortened setlist.
+On 25 August, Santa Cruz played an album release show at the Whisky a Go Go.
+However, three of their shows in early September were cancelled and Tommy Bradley confirmed on Instagram that he has left the band.

-On December 4 2022, the band played Hell And Heaven Open Air in Mexico, featuring the return of guitarist Brody DeRozie, bassist Tommy Bradley, and new drummer Alejandro Mercado.
+On 4 December 2022, the band played at Hell and Heaven Open Air in Mexico, featuring the return of guitarist Brody DeRozie, bassist Tommy Bradley, and new drummer Alex Mercado.
+In April 2023, the band played in Los Angeles with new drummer Wade Murff and bassist Luke Man.